 A leader and global expert in health, resilience, and sustainable development, Laura brings over 20 years of experience in building strategic relationships and organizational partnerships to successfully acquire and sustain external funding for the development of complex programs to strengthen systems and build capacity.
 She has deep experience in the prospecting, acquisition, and stewardship of a variety of funding sources, including government and foundation grants.

-In her role as Philanthropy Officer – Grants at the Island Institute, Laura is responsible for cultivating funder relationships and managing the processes of proposal development and reporting to private, corporate, and public foundations as well as federal and state agencies.
+In her role as Senior Philanthropy Officer, Laura serves as a strategic lead for the Philanthropy Team is responsible for cultivating funder relationships and managing the processes of proposal development and reporting to private, corporate, and public foundations as well as federal and state agencies.
 She works closely with program and finance staff, managing the grant development process and collaborating with program areas on budget building and fiscal goal setting.